spencerlievens/prova/README.md

 Prova
 ====

-Prova is a Bitcoin-based distributed consensus system for asset token exchange written in Go (golang).
+Prova is a distributed consensus system for asset token exchange written in Go (golang), based on [btcd](https://github.com/btcsuite/btcd).

 It downloads, validates, and serves a block chain using consensus rules for block acceptance.
 It includes a full block validation testing framework.